 A/B testing is a method of experimenting with two or more strategies to test its effectiveness.

-Here are a few strategies you can try to lure back customers that abandoned their purchase on your online store:
+Here are a few strategies you can try to lure back customers that abandoned their purchase on your online store.
+You’ll also find some tips to help you prevent cart abandonment.

 1. Email Marketing